edoloughlin/nasc/README.md

 Nasc means 'bind' in the Irish language.

-Nasc is a proof-of-concept framework for building reactive user interfaces with plain HTML and a server-driven backend.
+Nasc is a proof-of-concept framework for building reactive user interfaces with plain HTML and a backend that manages state.
 By default it streams server→client patches over Server‑Sent Events (SSE) and sends client→server events via HTTP; WebSockets are also supported for features that need bidirectional, high-frequency updates.

 *Note:* this is currently a PoC.
 There is currently no packaged version of this project.